emykes/SkinCancerImageClassification/README.md

 ## Conclusions

-I recommend that the final model can be used as a decision support tool by dermatologists and/or medical professionals as a part of their clinical diagnosis.
+The final model has 91% accuracy and 90% recall scores.
+I recommend that this final model can be used as a decision support tool by dermatologists and/or medical professionals as a part of their clinical diagnosis.
+Using this tool can help medical professionals to classify 92% of the benign lesions and 91% of the malignant lesions correctly.
+This model can be deployed as an app for medical professionals to check whether patient's skin lesions is melanoma or not.
+This app can be used as a first step of the melanoma diagnosis, and can help reducing the unnecessary biopsies.

 As a next step, I would like to insert metadata information along with desmoscopic images into the CNN modeling in order to increase overall scores of the model, since according to one recent research article, called [Deep Learning Classifier with Patient’s Metadata of Dermoscopic Images in Malignant Melanoma Detection](https://www.dovepress.com/deep-learning-classifier-with-patientrsquos-metadata-of-dermoscopic-im-peer-reviewed-fulltext-article-JMDH), CNN model which includes both image and metadata can increase the accuracy of classification in malignant melanoma detection even with limited data.
 I also would like to remove any sticker, ruler, or hair from the dermoscopic images so that model only focusses on the lesions not any other possible disturbances.

-## Information
+## Setup Information

+All the Python codes are run on a local computer with the environment info given in the [Environment](https://github.com/emykes/SkinCancerImageClassification/tree/main/Environment) folder.
+If the images and metadata sets are downloaded from the following links, [link-1](https://www.kaggle.com/cdeotte/jpeg-melanoma-512x512?select=train.csv), [link-2](https://www.kaggle.com/cdeotte/jpeg-isic2019-512x512), [link-3](https://www.kaggle.com/c/siim-isic-melanoma-classification/discussion/169139), and steps described in the [Data_Exploration](https://github.com/emykes/SkinCancerImageClassification/blob/main/Notebooks/Data_Exploration.ipynb) notebook followed, the same results can easily be reproduced .

 Check out the [main notebook](https://github.com/emykes/SkinCancerImageClassification/blob/main/Project_Main_Notebook.ipynb) for a detailed discussion of this project, as well as the [presentation](https://github.com/emykes/SkinCancerImageClassification/blob/main/Presentation.pdf).
-All the Python codes are run on a local computer with the environment info given in the [Environment](https://github.com/emykes/SkinCancerImageClassification/tree/main/Environment) folder.

 ## Repository Structure